secretgspot/cariari-realty/README.md

 - [ ] Map Filter
 - [ ] Store across pages (sapper/store?)
 - [ ] LocalStorage for some of the settings
-- [x] Filters settings should be in store (works yet incomplete, why?)
 - [ ] Validation of add/edit property, (~~msl~~, ~~for~~, gps, phone, email, )
 - [ ] Env var for company name, phone, email for use across site ** plan for deploying to different areas (onMount?!)
 - [ ] Perhaps an indicator that property is sold or rented.